Get the Free Toolkit

 Design for durability.
 Measure for accountability.
 Fund what works.

-The ROI of Second Chances — A Data Snapshot
+The ROI of Fair-Chance Hiring: A Data Snapshot

 Hard numbers and practical proof.
 The retention data, the tax credit math, and the business case — in one document.

-• Retention comparison: second-chance hires vs. general population
+• Retention comparison: fair-chance hires vs. general population

 • WOTC tax credit calculation framework